 From affordable housing and renewable energy, to economic trends and policy updates, 22 conference sessions delved into the many dimensions of redevelopment.
 “CALRC was engaging, thought provoking, resonant with the times, and an inspiring call to action,” wrote one attendee.
 The three days of programming were an opportunity to learn the most relevant information and to develop partnerships across sectors which are so crucial for successful redevelopment.
 The conference brought together over 250 planners, developers, attorneys, environmental regulators, community members, and leaders at all levels of federal, state, and local government.

 Attendees also participated in many activities outside of the sessions.
 The thirteen exhibitors spoke with attendees during the breaks.
 DTSC and EPA hosted Office Hours to answer additional questions about their sessions on vapor intrusion and Brownfields Multipurpose, Assessment and Cleanup Grants.
 EPA staff also hosted Brownfields Jeopardy during the lunch break and the conference wrapped up with the traditional Brownfields Sing-Along.

-A big thank you to the CALRC corporate sponsors who are so supportive of CCLR’s work to transform communities through land recycling.
+A big thank you to the CALRC sponsors who are so supportive of CCLR’s work to transform communities through land recycling.